-Information Services is making Windows 8 Enterprise available for early adopters, but strongly recommends delaying the transition.
+Information Technology Services is making Windows 8 Enterprise available for early adopters, but strongly recommends delaying the transition.

-Information Services recommends that members of the Northeastern community wait to move to Windows 8.
+Information Technology Services recommends that members of the Northeastern community wait to move to Windows 8.
 As is the case with most new operating system releases, IS anticipates that there will be incompatibilities with current software offerings and devices in the initial release discovered during testing.
 We will continue to update the community as testing progresses.

 The availability of Windows 8 has been accompanied by the release of new touchscreen tablets by many vendors.
 Note that most of these tablets, including the Microsoft Surface currently available in stores, are based on the ARM processor, and run Windows RT, a version of Windows 8 specific to mobile devices.
 They support ARM-compatible applications (also called Metro apps) that can be obtained from the Windows Store, but will not run desktop applications that run on your work computer.